In this article, we will help you understand how to configure a Form using Forms 2.0.

 Once you are convinced that you have finished your form configuration, you can publish it to end users to use the form.
 The published form appears in the menu specified while creating a form.
 To publish a form, click the PUBLISH button at the top of the page.
 Once you publish a form, it will always appear in the menu.
 However, you can also make changes in a published form.
 After making changes in a published form you need to republish it again to make the changes visible in the form.

 Once the form is published, you can create its instances from the Form list view, Execution Board, and Nimble Cafe.
+You can also design the layout of the card in the Card Designer of the Execution Boards so that you can see the required details of the card upfront on the Execution Boards.
 It also gets available in the Analytics to plot widgets on it.

 List View of Form Configuration